Lithium batteries in China: Production

-The highest cost of electric vehicles comes from their battery packs, which account for 30% of the manufacturing cost of a car.
-In the past decade, scientists and manufacturers were able to reduce the cost from above $1,100 per kilowatt-hour to $137/kWh in 2020.
-This is a significant 89% drop in the cost for both lithium batteries and the production of an electric vehicle.

 Market segment

 Lithium battery products are divided into many categories with the selection in electrolyte material, battery shape, anode/cathode material, covering material, and whether or not it is rechargeable.
-Different selection of these categories determine different variations of lithium battery products.
-There is micro-competition within the Chinese battery manufacturing companies to achieve the best quality products at the cheapest cost.
-Recently, there is a growth in using man-made graphite in replacement of graphite ore.
-In 2020, man-made graphite dominated the material selection for anode and cathode with 84% of the market share.
+Recently, the use of man-made graphite has increased, replacing natural graphite ore.
+In 2020, man-made graphite accounted for 84% of the market share for anode and cathode materials.
 In the upstream of lithium battery production, there is material sourcing from lithium, cobalt, manganese, and nickel mines, along with graphite ore.

 Upstream also includes processing these materials from the mines into electrolytes, cathodes, anodes, etc. Midstream involves the design of the battery and manufacturing the batteries from electrolytes, cathodes, anodes, and other pre-processed parts.
 Downstream is the application of lithium batteries, such as cellphones, laptops, and cars.

 There are three main categories for products in the downstream - energy storage, consumer, and motor.
 The motor has the largest share with 53.95%, with consumers in second at 43.16%.
 The consumer segment is near saturation, while the motor segment is witnessing fast growth in global policies favoring electric vehicles.
 There are currently 72 Chinese companies in the race to produce lithium car batteries with Contemporary Amperex Technology leading with 50% of the market share.

 Electric vehicles in China

-China is the world’s largest consumer of electric vehicles, with 400,000 electric buses in 2019, it houses 99% of the world’s electric buses.
+China is the world's largest consumer of electric vehicles, with 400,000 electric buses in 2019, it houses 99% of the world's electric buses.
 With Chinese policies favoring electric cars both for manufacturers and consumers, 1.3 million EVs were sold in China in 2020 alone, which represented 41% of global EV sales.
 China has the goal of pushing electric vehicles to become 40 percent of all car sales by 2030.

 In 2020, 46.5% of lithium battery demand comes from electric vehicles, far exceeding the previous lead of smart mobile devices.
 As the largest consumer of EVs, China itself has a large demand for lithium batteries to produce these EVs.
 In April 2021, China has reported a total of 8.4 GWh of lithium batteries installed in their electric vehicles, this represents a 134% increase from the year before.